Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Acknowledgements

-BS and KKP acknowledge the financial aid from CSIR and UGC, the Government of India, respectively.
+B.S. and K.K.P. acknowledge the financial aid from CSIR and UGC, the Government of India, respectively.
 The authors gratefully acknowledge the DAE-DST, Government of India funding under the mega-science project "Indian Participation in the ALICE experiment at CERN" bearing Project No. SR/MF/PS-02/2021-IITI (E-37123).
 The authors would like to acknowledge some fruitful discussions with Girija Sankar Pradhan during the preparation of the manuscript.